-Jenny Uglow grew up in Cumbria and now works in publishing.
-Her books include prize-winning biographies of Elizabeth Gaskell and William Hogarth.
-The Lunar Men, published in 2002, was described by Richard Holmes as ‘an extraordinarily gripping account’, while her most recent biography, Nature’s Engraver: A Life of Thomas Bewick, won the National Arts Writers Award for 2007.
+Jenny Uglow’s books include prize-winning biographies of Elizabeth Gaskell, William Hogarth and Sarah Losh.
+The Lunar Men, published in 2002, was described by Richard Holmes as ‘an extraordinarily gripping account’, while Nature’s Engraver: A Life of Thomas Bewick, won the National Arts Writers Award, and A Gambling Man: Charles II and the Restoration was shortlisted for the Samuel Johnson Prize.
+Her most recent book is In These Times: Living in Britain through Napoleon’s Wars, 1793-1815.
 She lives in Canterbury.

 A Gambling Man (Faber and Faber)